UNDERSTANDING HOW CREDIT SCORES WORK

 • Public Record Information: Legal records, such as County Court Judgments (CCJs), bankruptcies, and Individual Voluntary Arrangements (IVAs), can significantly affect your credit score.

-• Fraud and Identity Theft: Any history of fraud, whether committed by you or against you, such as through a stolen identity, can influence your credit score.
+• Fraud and Identity Theft: Any fraud history, either committed against you or by you, for example, stealing someone’s identity, may also be considered in determining your credit score.

 CONCLUSION